jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ## Software to be downloaded

-There is a requirement to download and install the anaconda package to your computer.
-Once this installation has been completed, the user can then proceed to using the tooling.
+There is a requirement to download and install the Anaconda package to your computer.
+Once this installation has been completed, the user can then proceed to using the software.

 ## Data Import Source

 The soruce of the data set is taken from the following website source, as hosted on Kaggle.

-[MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd").
-It is via this link that the user can retriece a csv file to be read into the python programme.
+[MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd") has a copy of the file containing the data within this link.
+This csv file will needto be read into the python programme.

 ## How to run the programme from end to end